 One idea, your cat may be having problems swallowing her food.
 While dry cat food is great for dental health, it can swell in the esophagus and tummy when a cat ingests too much of it at once and then drinks water immediately afterwards.
 Watch out for the quantities of food you serve the little gal.
-If you are not doing so already, try breaking out her daily feeding to twice a day vs. once a day.
+If you are not doing so already, try breaking out her daily feeding to twice a day versus once a day.
+You can also try wet cat food since that will help you avoid the water-induced expansion problem.
 Keep me posted.
 Simba

 Inducing Vomit in a Cat

 We just found a stray kitten and with Halloween this last weekend, we had candy out and the kitten got into it and decided he loved chocolate.
 He has since eaten 2 fairly big pieces of chocolate.
 We thought it was very strange, but that was about it.
 I have always heard that chocolate is dangerous for dogs.
 But since this happened some people have told us they heard it is also dangerous for cats, now we are worried.
 Will this hurt the cat?
 What should we do?
 Kelly

 Chocolate is dangerous because it has theobromine.
 This substance is toxic to dogs and cats.
 It can cause accelerated heart beats and cardiac arrest.
 These can lead to death.
 Young kittens, with their developing intestinal tracks and small hearts are at greater risk.
 Please call your local animal hospital or vet ASAP, before there are symptoms.
 They can walk you through the steps needed to induce vomiting.
 Simba

 Note: Please consult your vet or local animal hospital for all matters that require immediate attention.
 Also, do not ever feed your cat or kitten any food or drink containing chocolate and/or caffeine.